ovh/docs/pages/telecom/sms/activer_la_recharge_automatique_du_credit_sms/guide.en-gb.md

 > [!warning]
 >
-> The automatic re-credit option can only be activated if a SEPA direct debit payment method is present and confirmed in your OVHcloud account.
+> The automatic re-crediting option can only be enabled if the following conditions are met:
 >
+> - a SEPA direct debit payment method is present and validated in your OVHcloud account.
+> - your SMS service must be at least 2 months old.

 To enable automatic re-crediting, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}, then go to the `Telecom`{.action} tab.
 Next, click on the `SMS`{.action} section in the services bar.
 Choose the SMS account you would like to enable automatic re-credit for.